MicrosoftDocs/PowerShell-Docs/README.md

 # PowerShell Documentation

-Welcome to the PowerShell-Docs repository, housing the official PowerShell documentation [available on MSDN](https://msdn.microsoft.com/powershell/dsc/overview).
+Welcome to the PowerShell-Docs repository, housing the official Windows PowerShell documentation [available on MSDN](https://msdn.microsoft.com/powershell/dsc/overview).

-> **Note**: right now, this repo is only intended for PowerShell Desired State Configuration (DSC) content and Windows Management Framework (WMF) Release Notes.
+> **Note**: Currently, this repository is intended only for PowerShell [Desired State Configuration (DSC)](https://msdn.microsoft.com/en-us/powershell/dsc/overview) content and Windows Management Framework (WMF) release notes.
-In the future, it will be expanded to include a greater set of PowerShell documentation.
+In the future, the repo will be expanded to include a wider range of PowerShell documentation.

 ## Contributing

-We will be actively merging contributions into this repository via pull request.
+We actively merge contributions into this repository via [pull request](https://help.github.com/articles/using-pull-requests/).
-Please note that before contributing, you must [sign a Contribution License Agreement](https://cla.microsoft.com/) to ensure that the community is free to use your contributions.
+Please note that before you submit a pull request you must [sign a Contribution License Agreement](https://cla.microsoft.com/) to ensure that the community is free to use your submissions.
 For more information on contributing, read our [contributions guide](CONTRIBUTING.md).